-The following table shows the underwriting discounts and commissions to be paid to the underwriters in connection with this offering.
+The common units are listed on the New York Stock Exchange under the symbol "HPG."
+The following table shows the per common unit and total underwriting discounts and commissions to be paid to the underwriters by us in connection with this offering.
 These amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase additional common units.